-A Differnt Jesus?
+A Different Jesus?
 The Christ of the Latter-day Saints

 Robert L. Millet